Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Introduction

-Among the first data-based controllers proposed for dynamical systems were adaptive controllers \cite{AsWi:94}.
-A subclass of adaptive controllers are the reinforcement learning (RL) algorithms, that use the previous experience of an agent to improve, and eventually optimize, its performance \cite{SuBa:18}.
+In this paper we incorporate the results of Willems' lemma into a reinforcement learning (RL) framework to solve the LQR control problem.
+RL is a set of algorithms that have been used in recent years as a control design tool for uncertain systems.
+This method relies on using the previous experience of an agent to improve, and eventually optimize, its performance \cite{SuBa:18}.
 In \cite{Bert05}, the development of RL algorithms for control of discrete-time systems has been thoroughly studied.

 Q-learning, first proposed by Watkins \cite{WaDa:92}, is an attractive RL method due to its intuitive design and its convergence properties.
 Moreover, Q-learning is an off-policy algorithm, meaning that the current estimate of the optimal controller is never applied to the system during learning.
-Instead, the agent learns from the data collected while using an arbitrary persistently exciting (PE) input.
-The first attempt to design a Q-learning method for discrete-time dynamical systems was presented in \cite{BrYdBa:94}.
-Strictly speaking, the iterative method in \cite{BrYdBa:94} is not a Q-learning algorithm because it requires the application of the optimal input at every iteration; instead, this is an implementation of a different RL method known as Sarsa \cite{SuBa:18}.
-In any case, this algorithm has the important property of being completely model-free.
-In the more than two decades since its publication, multiple other model-free iterative algorithms have been proposed for continuous-time \cite{JiJi:12,MoLeNa:13,JiJi:14,Luoaetal:14,MoLeJi:15,PaBiJi:21} and for discrete-time systems \cite{Kiumetal:15,KiLeJi:17,MuWaHe:18}.
+Instead, the agent learns from the data collected while using an arbitrary PE input.
+An on-policy version of this method, regarded as Sarsa \cite{SuBa:18}, was used in \cite{BrYdBa:94} to solve the optimal control problem for discrete-time dynamical systems.
+This iterative method is an on-policy algorithm because it requires the application of the estimated optimal input at every iteration.
+In any case, the algorithm in \cite{BrYdBa:94} has the important property of being completely model-free.
+In the more than two decades since its publication, multiple other model-free iterative algorithms have been proposed for continuous-time \cite{MoLeNa:13,JiJi:14,JiJi:12,Luoaetal:14,MoLeJi:15,PaBiJi:21} and for discrete-time systems \cite{KiLeJi:17,Kiumetal:15,MuWaHe:18,FaGeShMe:18}.